samuar0411-maker/Luma-glove/README.md

 Programs used:

-- Python: Main programming language.
+- Detect finger movements using four flex sensors.
-- Arduino IDE: Firmware development for the ESP32-C3.
+- Process sensor data using the ESP32-C3.
-- Antigravity IDE: HTML, CSS, and JavaScript development.
+- Send sensor data from the ESP32 to a browser.
+- Control a browser-based game using hand and finger movements.
-- JavaScript: Game logic and Web Serial communication.
+- Communicate with the web application through the Web Serial API.
+- Operate as a functional wearable prototype.

 Current Status